paigeweber13/emily-art-store/README.md

 # Emily's Art Store
-A store and portfolio for Emily Coulter to showcase her art.
+A store and portfolio for Emily Coulter to showcase her art. **Releases Every Sunday**

 ## Dependencies:
  * Ruby 2.6.0